R2 Certified Companies: How to Identify and Work with Responsible Recyclers

 Lack of traceability

-R2 certified companies operate under a structured, audited management system framework.
-That structure matters.
+R2 certified companies operate under a documented, audited management system.
+That structure is what reduces liability.

 Industries That Should Require R2 Certified Companies

-You should strongly consider R2 certified companies if you operate in:
+R2 certification should be strongly considered if you operate in:

 Healthcare